archie-was-taken/clip_fetcher_bot/README.md

 # Clip Fetcher Bot

-A Telegram bot for downloading videos from popular websites like YouTube, Instagram, Reddit, Facebook etc. This bot uses the popular `yt-dl` program in the back end.
+A Telegram bot for downloading videos from popular websites like YouTube, Instagram, Reddit, Facebook etc. This bot uses the popular `yt-dlp` program in the back end.

 ## Access